 Loren pointed out in his comment at The Free Republic in 2010 that “nowhere does the ‘affidavit’ [Shuhubia’s] mention that the affiant’s name is a pseudonym.”
 That leaves us in a quandary as to whether it is a pseudonym or an eponym or just fouled up.
-So I may reframe my titular question to: “Who is the author of Kweli Shuhubia’s affidavit”?
-And with that clean-up, I resume the old article…
+So I may re-frame my titular question as: “Who is the author of Kweli Shuhubia’s affidavit”?
+And with that amendment, I resume the old article…

 The affidavit contains a transcript of the first part of a taped interview from the conversation, the statement that it is “common knowledge” in Kenya that Barack Obama, Jr. was born there, and that Shuhubia spoke with a “regional registrar” in Mombosa (sic) who confirmed that Obama’s birth was registered in Kenya and that this was all “top secret.”

 It was later said that the name was a pseudonym, assumed out of fears for the personal safety of the writer of the affidavit.
 The writer of the affidavit writes as though he was the person identified as “Brother Tom” on the tape recording.
 (The recording and a transcript are linked here.)

 So if indeed “Kweli Shuhubia” is not the writer of the transcript, what is the real name?
 Here I advance the theory that the writer is none other than Ron McRae himself.